Jacobian-Free Newton-Krylov with a globalization method for solving groundwater flow models of multi-layer aquifer systems: Numerical method for nonlinear equations

 \subsection{Remarks}

 This section provides a concise discussion of the potential issues and the critical parameter values considered in this work. \begin{remark}[Stopping criterion] The stopping criterion defined in \eqref{NSL_eq2} for the outer Newton loop can be advantageous when dealing with parabolic PDEs because the solution may evolve over time and the relative tolerance can adapt to these changes, whereas absolute tolerance specifies a certain amount of acceptable error \cite{kelley1995iterative}.
 We are addressing a problem characterized by dimensions $L$ and $T$.
 In example problems we applied the JFNK method for this study, $L$ is measured in feet and $T$ is defined as one day, week, or month, based upon the flow scenario.
 In addition, the model may have the magnitude of an initial residual $\norm{F(h^{0})}$ of $O(10^{5})$, which could potentially take longer to converge to the acceptable tolerance for the nonlinear system.

-Thus, we adopted a more conceptual stopping criterion, defined as the groundwater head difference between the current and preceding iteration, defined as $\norm{\delta h} \leq \tau_{h}$. \end{remark} \begin{remark}[Forcing term $\eta(k)$] The authors in \cite{evans2006development, evans2007enhanced} considered the value of $\eta(k) = \eta = 10^{-2}$.
+We adopted a more conceptual stopping criterion, defined as the groundwater head difference between the current and preceding iteration, defined as $\norm{\delta h} \leq \tau_{h}$, where $\delta h$ is computed from Eq. \eqref{eq:nls4}.
+This criterion is considered prior to the implementation of any backtracking Eq. \eqref{eq::back_tracking_ls}, ensuring that convergence is not improperly reported as a result of reduced step sizes. \end{remark} \begin{remark}[Forcing term $\eta(k)$] The authors in \cite{evans2006development, evans2007enhanced} considered the value of $\eta(k) = \eta = 10^{-2}$.
 Similarly, the author in \cite{kelley1995iterative} uses the values of $0.2$, $10^{-1}$, and $10^{-2}$, with $10^{-1}$ being his preferred choice.
 Additionally, \cite{kothari2023multigrid} utilizes a value of the forcing term based on the reduction of the residual norm, $\eta(k) = \textnormal{min}(0.5, \norm{F(h^{k})})$.

 If small values of $\eta(k)$ are used during the initial phase of Newton iterations, the problem of oversolving may occur, potentially resulting in an accurate linear solution for an inaccurate Newton correction.
 This could lead to an improper Newton update and a drop in the Newton convergence.
 Therefore, it is necessary to adapt a loose tolerance in early Newton iterations and progressively tighten it up as the nonlinear iterations progress: where $\gamma_{ini} = 0.99$ and $r = 0.625$ are taken from \cite{seinen2018improving}.
 We have implemented this dynamic forcing term within the framework of our simulation.